The Challenges for metals and alloys in the transport and storage of hydrogen

 Perez and Kappes discuss the challenges and possible solutions in hydrogen production and use, specifically in relation to exports to the European Union.
 The speakers point out that while hydrogen has applications in industries such as ammonia and steel production, the current economic challenge is the carbonization of hydrogen, which is currently produced from fossil fuels.

-They also refer to the pressing issue of impending EU taxes on imported products based on their associated emission levels.
+They also refer to the pressing issue of imposing EU taxes on imported products based on their associated emission levels.
 To remain competitive and avoid penalties, exporting countries must prove that their ammonia, fertilizer or steel has been produced using green hydrogen, which reduces associated emissions.

 metals